-As a student of the University of Agder, you are obligated to become familiar with the rules that apply to citing various types of sources in the written assignments that you submit for evaluation.
+As a student, you are obligated to become familiar with the rules applying to citing sources in written assignments that are submitted for evaluation.
 These pages provide information on the use of sources and how to avoid plagiarism.

-When you as a student work on a written homework assignment, you must draw on insight and knowledge gained from various sources.
+When you work on a written assignment, you must draw on insight and knowledge gained from various sources.
 Required literature will often be a central source, but you may also use other academic literature and other types of sources, such as brochures, websites and images.

 You can search for literature and other written sources in the library, in databases and on the Internet.
 Ask your instructor or a librarian for help in finding good sources.

 Text written by AI is not a source of information, and it's not recommended that you use it as such in academic papers.
 Even so, there are situations where it will be relevant to cite AI-creations.
 According to APA, the following is recommended:

 Text: Attach the entire text as an appendix.
 In your text, you reference to the appendix when citing.
 In the appendix you should include your part of the conversation, so that it becomes clear why the AI answered as it did.